 Madeira is fortified with brandy.
 This makes it a high alcohol wine and one that will last longer than others in the fortified category.
-The method of production includes the wine being oxidized and heated (a process named maderization named for the wine).
+The method of production includes the wine being oxidized and heated (a process named modernization named for the wine).

 Unopened Madeira will last months and even years when stored in a cool, dry place.

 Opened Madeira (with a cork) will last 28-30 days in a kitchen refrigerator.
 The sweeter style will last longer open – either the max 30 days or even several days past that.

 Unopened Marsala will last 2-6 years when stored in 53–57˚F consistent temperatures, 60-70% humidity, complete darkness, and laying flat with a wine fridge or cellar.
 Marsala is a fortified Italian wine from Sicily which is available either dry or sweet.

-Using sweet Marsala lends a rich, nutty, caramelized flavor to mushroom sauces in popular dishes like chicken Marsala.
+Using sweet Marsala lends a rich, nutty, caramelized flavor to mushroom sauces in popular dishes like Chicken Marsala.
 Sweet Marsala can also be used in desserts.
-A great example is zabaglione, a classic custard sauce that is commonly served with fresh berries.
+A great example is a zabaglione, a classic custard sauce that is commonly served with fresh berries.